openigtlink/OpenIGTLink/Documents/Protocol/imagemeta.md

 Summary
 =======

-The IMGMETA message is used to transfer image meta information which are not available in IMAGE message type, such as patient name, medical record number, modality etc. An IMGMETA message can contain meta data for multiple images.
+The IMGMETA message is used to transfer image meta information which is not available in IMAGE message type, such as patient name, medical record number, modality etc. An IMGMETA message can contain meta-data for multiple images.
 This message type may be used to obtain a list of images available in the remote system, such as image database or commercial image-guided surgery (IGS) system.